Scatter Feeding Dogs: A Step-by-Step Guide To Our Favourite Calm Enrichment Activity!

 My spaniel is much calmer from mental stimulation, enrichment and brain games than high-energy romps through the countryside!

-Don’t get me wrong, he still has time off-leash every day as sniffing and exploring interesting environments is the most enriching part of your dog’s day.
-I just use scatter feeding as a tool to help him adjust to new environments, reduce his arousal levels and create calmer walks.
+He still has plenty of time off-lead as sniffing and exploring interesting environments is the most enriching part of his day.
+I just use scatter feeding as a tool to help him adjust to new environments, reduce his arousal levels and create a calmer experience.

-If you have a high-energy dog, such as a working breed, mental stimulation through scatter feeding is likely going to be your new best friend.
+If you have a high-energy dog, such as a working breed, mental stimulation through scatter feeding may well be your new best friend.

 Our scatter feeding journey

-This is because sniffing is calming, whereas racing around like a lunatic spikes adrenaline levels.
+This is because sniffing is calming, whereas racing around in 'hunting mode' increases arousal levels.

 Well, yes, they are breed to flush, search and retrieve and so running and sniffing is often all-in-one.
-If you have a spaniel from a long line of field trial champs, you will know how incredibly driven, single-minded and excitable they can be!
+If you, too, have a spaniel from a long line of field trial champs, you will know how incredibly driven, single-minded and excitable they can be!

-That said, there is much you can do and I have discovered he is not one-speed.
+So while spaniels live life at a faster pace, I have discovered Cam is not one-speed.
 He does indeed have a slower pace that I call the “mooch”.
-This is when he (still runs) but does so in a more leisurely, relaxed manner taking in calm sniffs.
-He’ll essentially, ‘smell the roses’.
+This is when he (still) runs but does so in a leisurely, relaxed manner taking in calm sniffs.
+He’s essentially trotting about ‘smelling the roses’.

-For dogs who ‘lose their minds’ as soon as they get outside, it’s also a way to create some focus and structure.
+For dogs who ‘lose their minds’ as soon as they get outside, scatter feeding is a productive way to create some focus and structure.
 Organised fun, if you will.

 The more you scatter feed, the more settled into the activity your dog can become.